 Our magical journey on France’s Seine River includes an exploration of Paris, the “City of Light,” and brings us to Giverny, home of artist Claude Monet, Honfleur, immortalized by generations of artists, and Rouen, where Joan of Arc was burned at the stake.
 A highlight is an unforgettable excursion to Normandy’s famous D-Day beaches.

-We arrive in Paris, with a mid-afternoon transfer to our luxurious ship, the AmaLegro.
-This evening we meet our fellow passengers at the Welcome Dinner.
+Arrive in Paris, with a mid-afternoon transfer to the luxurious AmaLegro.
+This evening, meet your fellow passengers at the Welcome Dinner.

 Vernon / Giverny

-We spend the morning enjoying the lovely scenery along the Seine as we cruise to the provincial town of Vernon.
-The afternoon brings the chance to visit Giverny, where we tour the house and gardens of the Impressionist master Claude Monet.
+Spend the morning enjoying the lovely scenery along the Seine while cruising to the provincial town of Vernon.
+The afternoon brings the chance to visit Giverny, where you tour the house and gardens of the Impressionist master Claude Monet.
 The artist lived here for more than four decades, immortalizing the flowers, foot bridges, and stone structures of his country estate in some of his most famous paintings, including the renowned Water Lilies series.

 Caudebec / Honfleur or Normandy’s famous abbeys

 After a scenic morning cruise on the Seine, arrive in the old fishing village of Caudebec, with a choice of two different tours.
 The first option is to visit Honfleur, a historic and picturesque port with pastel-colored houses that was a favorite subject of artists such as Courbet, Boudin, and Monet.
 The town’s medieval Sainte-Catherine church, with its separate bell tower, is the largest wooden church in France.
 As an alternative, choose the "Routes des Abbayes" excursion spotlighting Normandy's famous abbeys, more than 100 of which once covered this region.
 Visit the ruined abbey in Jumièges as well as St. Wandrille, still a working monastery.